Readymag

-Readymag is a United States company that develops browser-based, no-code design platform with the same name, that facilitates the creation of websites, digital portfolios, presentations, and online publications.
+Readymag is an American company that develops browser-based, no-code design platform with the same name, that facilitates the creation of websites, digital portfolios, presentations, and online publications.
 Readymag is noted for its animation and interaction features, enabling designers to create scroll effects, transitions, overlays, and complex multi-step interactions without coding.
 TechCrunch has described the platform as a 'hybrid solution' between template-driven site builders and developer-centric platforms due to its combination of tools and a freeform editor.

 The platform provides users with detailed controls for adjusting text elements, including ligatures, variable fonts, stylistic sets, fractions, and small capitals.
 These features are often highlighted as core to the platform's functionality, with an emphasis on providing flexibility and precision in type design.
 It also supports freeform, editorial-style storytelling and animations, positioning itself between entry-level builders and developer-intensive platforms.

 The company maintains an online editorial section that publishes digital content and projects.
 The content often features visually focused layouts and media using the platform's design tools.

 History

 Readymag was founded in 2012 and launched publicly in 2013 as a bootstrapped company in the United States.
 Initially conceived as a platform for digital magazines, it evolved into a versatile design tool for websites, portfolios, and campaigns.

 The idea for Readymag began in 2009 with a focus on creating online magazines.
-The founders, Anton Herasymenko, Diana Kasay, and Kirill Danchenko, initially self-funded the project and built a community around it.
+The founders, Ukrainian designer Anton Herasymenko and Russian nationals Diana Kasay and Kirill Danchenko, initially self-funded the project and built a community around it.
 After a successful launch on Product Hunt, they raised their first round of funding.

 In an interview with The Brand Identity, CEO and co-founder Diana Kasay described Readymag’s growth from start-up to a sustainable business, noting its independence from external investment and focus on long-term resilience.